There Can’t Be Rerun In Any Election Where A Winner Has Been Announced& Inaugurated-Ibrahim Mocks LP | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 There Can’t Be Rerun In Any Election Where A Winner Has Been Announced& Inaugurated-Ibrahim Mocks LP

-The All Progressives Congress Director of Publicity, Bala Ibrahim has reacted to the claim by the Labour Party that the ruling All Progressives Congress, APC was preparing for rerun ahead of the judgement of the Presidential Election Petition Tribunal sitting in Abuja.
+The Director of Publicity for the All Progressives Congress, Bala Ibrahim, responded to the Labour Party’s assertion that the ruling APC was preparing for a rerun ahead of the impending judgment from the Presidential Election Petition Tribunal seated in Abuja.

-Recall that according to the Independent National Electoral Commission, former Governor of Lagos State and National Leader of the All Progressives Congress, Asiwaju Bola Ahmed Tinubu defeated other strong contenders including Peter Obi of the Labour Party, Alhaji Atiku Abubakar of the Peoples Democratic Party and Rabiu Musa Kwankwaso of the New Nigeria Peoples Party, NNPP to clinch the apex political seat in the country.
+It’s worth noting that, as reported by the Independent National Electoral Commission, the former Governor of Lagos State and National Leader of the All Progressives Congress, Asiwaju Bola Ahmed Tinubu, emerged victorious in the presidential race, triumphing over other formidable contenders, including Peter Obi of the Labour Party, Alhaji Atiku Abubakar of the Peoples Democratic Party, and Rabiu Musa Kwankwaso of the New Nigeria Peoples Party, NNPP, to secure the highest political office in the nation.

-The Punch paper reported that Bala Ibrahim, in an exclusive interview said; “I really don’t get it.
+In an exclusive interview with The Punch paper, Bala Ibrahim said; “I really don’t get it.
 It looks like LP is still in labour while forgetting that the maternity is already close.
 How can you have a rerun in an election you have won and have been declared a winner?
 What election are they talking about?
 Is it the 2027 election? “

 He stated further; “Of course, there can’t be a rerun in any election where a winner has been announced, inaugurated and its government is being formed.
 LP should better wake up.”